Trump skips much of the final week before Iowa’s caucuses to go to court voluntarily instead

 But others have voiced complaints.

 “Dude, you’re the president,” Peiffer said of Trump.
-“You just farmed everything out to a bunch of other people … I don’t trust that you’re going to do anything different this time and you’re going to be 78 when you take office.”
+“You just farmed everything out to a bunch of other people.”

-In Trump’s absence, his campaign has been holding a series of surrogate events featuring top supporters like South Dakota Gov. Kristi Noem, Georgia Rep. Marjorie Taylor Greene, and Ben Carson, Trump’s former secretary of housing and urban development.
+In Trump’s absence, his campaign has been holding a series of surrogate events featuring top supporters like his eldest son, Donald Trump Jr., South Dakota Gov. Kristi Noem, Georgia Rep. Marjorie Taylor Greene, and Ben Carson, Trump’s former secretary of housing and urban development.
+(Events featuring Arkansas Gov. Sarah Sanders and actor Roseanne Barr were canceled due to weather.)

-“I think it’s very important that we do continue to put his message out even though he’s got a number of people who are trying to do everything they possibly can to interfere,” Carson told reporters at one Wednesday.
+“I think it’s very important that we do continue to put his message out even though he’s got a number of people who are trying to do everything they possibly can to interfere,” Carson told reporters at an event Wednesday.

-While events featuring Arkansas Gov. Sarah Sanders and her father, former Gov. Mike Huckabee, as well as actress Roseanne Barr, were canceled due to weather, his son Donald Trump Jr., will hold an event Thursday and Arizona Senate candidate Kari Lake will hold one Friday.

 Those surrogates could also step in more if Trump’s criminal trials force him off the campaign trail for long stretches of time in the coming months.
 Some of those who have appeared are among those thought to be vying to be considered as Trump’s vice presidential pick, giving them a chance to demonstrate their draw.

-On Wednesday night, Carson drew more than 100 people to a church in Davenport, Iowa — comparable to the number at many DeSantis and Haley events — and preached to the audience of Trump supporters in a calm voice about restoring Christian values to the national identity.
+On Wednesday night, Carson drew more than 100 people to a church in Davenport, Iowa — comparable to the number at many DeSantis and Haley events — and preached to the audience about restoring Christian values to the national identity.
 He drew vocal reactions — yeas and nays, amens and laughs – from the friendly room.

 Carson reminded those gathered of Trump’s strengths, despite his flaws, saying not everyone in the Bible was a “boy scout.”
 His language may be a little “wild,” Carson said — and “offensive,” he said later to reporters — but his policies are right.